fastzip/fastzip/doc/ditto_bug.md

 this same bug has been known in the Archive Utility and `ditto` since "quite some time" before Dec 2009.

-It appears to be fixed in Archive Utility in Sequoia 15.3.2, but still exists in `ditto` with the current version of developer tools.
+It appears to be fixed in Archive Utility, and Finder's "right-click, Compress" in Sequoia 15.3.2, but still exists in `ditto` with the current version of developer tools.

 * https://sourceforge.net/p/sevenzip/bugs/2038/ (2017)
   * https://sourceforge.net/p/sevenzip/bugs/1474/ (2015)